Baby corn pakoda, crispy, crunchy baby corns, coated with gram flour, spices and deep-fried . Delicious snack anytime.Jump to Recipe

 You could follow me and my recipes on Facebook | Instagram | Pinterest | twitter

 More Crispy Delights

 Baby corn Pakoda | Pakore | Crispy Baby Corn | Baby corn fritters

 - 1 no medium sized capsicum

-- 1.5 tbsp sambar podi or equivalent amount of red chili powder & coriander powder
+- 1.5 tablespoon sambar podi or equivalent amount of red chili powder & coriander powder

-- 4 tbsp a mix of curry leaves, coriander leaves and mint leaves chopped
+- 4 tablespoon a mix of curry leaves, coriander leaves and mint leaves chopped

 - ¼ cup water You wont be needing all the water.

 - Wash the baby corn and capsicum in water.
 I cut each corn vertically and chopped each piece into 3 more pieces.
 Slice the capsicum thin.

 - Take the prepared vegetables in a wide bowl.
 Add gram flour/besan, rice flour and corn flour.
 Using your hands mix it well.